-An honor roll is listed each semester of students who have carried an academic load of 12 hours or more, have maintained a 4.0 grade point with no grade other than an 'A' or 'P', and have passed Chapel.
+An honor roll is listed each semester of students who have carried an academic load of 12 hours or more, have maintained a 4.0 grade point, and have passed Chapel.

 KEY AWARD

 To stimulate scholarship and recognize achievements, the University annually gives a Key Award to the graduating sophomore and senior in the traditional program with the highest cumulative grade point average (minimum of 3.0 GPA).